DeepGreenAI/cmv2-launchpad-features/README.md

 # Features

 * Automated deployment of NFT smart contracts to Solana testnet and Mainnet networks
-* Automated uloading of NFT assets / metadata to multiple configurable environments including aws and arweave
+* Automated uploading of NFT assets / metadata to multiple configurable environments including aws and arweave
 * Automated validation of metadata to ensure proper formatting
 * Random/Unpredictable Mint Index (This eliminates the possibility of gaming the system and minting rarer items)
 * NFTs can be deployed with multiple configuration options